blong1996/Sammy-Chat-Bot/README.md

 This project was completed during my 14-week co-op experience at the Sam's Club Home Office in Bentonville, AR.

 This project can be ran in any web browser.
-User authentication works so when you create an account, it is being stored in Firebase.
+User authentication works so when an account is created, it is being stored in Firebase.